-This contract comes under the provision of Administrative Rule Trans 220.
+This contract comes under the provision of Administrative Rule Trans 220. stp-107-065 (20080501)

 Some of the utility work described below is dependent on prior work being performed by the contractor at a specific site.
 In such situations, provide the engineer and the affected utility a good faith notice of when the utility is to start work at the site.
 Provide this notice 14 to 16 calendar days in advance of when the prior work will be completed, and the site will be available to the utility owner.
-Follow-up with a confirmation notice to the engineer and the utility owner not less than three working days before the site will be ready for the utility owner to begin its work."
-Contact each utility company listed in the plans, prior to preparing bids, to obtain current information on the status of existing and any new utility relocation work.
+Follow-up with a confirmation notice to the engineer and the utility owner not less than three working days before the site will be ready for the utility owner to begin its work.